Responsible Sourcing

 • Impacts

-• Identifying Central Retail’s operational sites to be assessed throughout the value chain.
+• Identifying Central Retail’s operational sites to be assessed throughout the value chain

 Collecting Location-specific Company and Supply Chain Data